-On November 17, 2022, we engaged Yu Certified Public Accountant as our independent registered public accounting firm.
-Ernst & Young, which previously was our independent registered public accounting firm, did not stand for re-appointment.
-The change of our independent registered public accounting firm had been approved by our board and the audit committee of our board.
+Effective as of January 22, 2025, the Company dismissed YU CPA (the "Former Auditor") as the Company's independent registered public accounting firm.
+Effective as of January 22, 2025, the Company approved the engagement of Enrome LLP, an independent registered public accounting firm, as the Company's independent registered public accounting firm.
+The decision to change independent registered public accounting firms was made after careful consideration by the Company and was approved by the audit committee of the Company's board of directors.

-The reports of Ernst & Young on our consolidated financial statements as of and for the years ended December 31, 2020 and 2021 did not contain an adverse opinion or a disclaimer of opinion and were not qualified or modified as to uncertainty, audit scope or accounting principle.
-During the years ended December 31, 2020 and 2021 and the subsequent interim period through November 17, 2022, there have been no (i) disagreements (as defined in Item 16F(a)(1)(iv) of Form 20-F and the related instructions to Item 16F of Form 20-F) between us and Ernst & Young on any matter of accounting principles or practices, financial statement disclosure, or audit scope or procedure, which disagreements if not resolved to the satisfaction of Ernst & Young would have caused them to make reference thereto in their reports on the consolidated financial statements for such years, or (ii) reportable events as defined in Item 16F(a)(1)(v) of the instructions to Form 20-F, other than the following material weaknesses reported in our 2020 and 2021 annual reports on Form 20-F filed with the U.S. Securities and Exchange of Commission: (a) the lack of sufficient accounting and financial reporting personnel with the requisite knowledge and experience in the application of IFRS and SEC rules identified as of December 31, 2020 and 2021, and (b) the lack of sufficient controls in calculating the expected credit loss on financial assets identified as of December 31, 2021.
-The audit committee discussed the reportable events mentioned above with Ernst & Young.
-Ernst & Young is authorized to fully respond to the inquiries of Yu Certified Public Accountant on the reportable event.
+The report of YU CPA on the Company's consolidated financial statements for the fiscal years ended December 31, 2023 and 2022 did not contain an adverse opinion or a disclaimer of opinion and was not qualified or modified as to uncertainty, audit scope or accounting principles.

+YU CPA did not audit the Company's consolidated financial statements for the fiscal year ended December 31, 2024.

+During the two most recent fiscal years and the subsequent interim period through January 22, 2025, there have been no (i) disagreements, as defined in Item 16F(a)(1)(iv) of Form 20-F, between the Company and YU CPA on any matter of accounting principles or practices, financial statement disclosure, or auditing scope or procedure, which disagreements if not resolved to the satisfaction of YU CPA would have caused them to make reference thereto in their report on the Company's consolidated financial statements, or (ii) reportable events, as defined in Item 16F(a)(1)(v) of Form 20-F.

-We have provided Ernst & Young with a copy of the disclosures here under this Item 16F and required under Item 16F of Form 20-F and requested from Ernst & Young a letter addressed to the SEC indicating whether it agrees with such disclosures.
-A copy of Ernst & Young's letter dated May 16, 2023 is attached as Exhibit 15.5.
+The Company provided YU CPA with a copy of these disclosures and requested from YU CPA a letter addressed to the Securities and Exchange Commission indicating whether it agrees with such disclosures, and, if not, stating the respects in which it does not agree.
+A copy of YU CPA's letter dated January 22, 2025 is filed herewith as Exhibit 16.1.